jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 But what happened to the red External Dependencies from the previous diagram.
 We don’t need them … yet.

-In what order do we design and implement the code?
-These three elements may grow organically, but I here’s one order in which the design and implementation could proceed:
+In what order do we design and implement the feature?
+These three elements may grow organically, but here’s one order in which the design and implementation could proceed:
 * Start with the Business Logic Contract.
 It does not need to be complete.
 One method will suffice.
 * Implement the Business Logic using Test-Driven Development.
 * When the Business Logic implementation needs behavior that it cannot provide, then declare what it needs in a Driven Dependency Contract.
-The design to do this, along with the testing, would look something like this where:
+The design to do this, along with the testing, would look something like this where Test Case:
-* The Test Case creates a Drive Dependency Test Double
+    * Creates a Drive Dependency Test Double
     * Injects it into a created Business Logic object
     * Validates behavior via a test via the Driver Business Logic

 <img src="/assets/HexArchUnitTest.png" alt="Unit Test" width = "80%" align="center" style="padding-right: 35px;">